nomeata/haskell-for-readers/haskell-for-readers.md

 ```haskell
 data Wat = Wat Wat
 ```
 Is this legal?
 What does it mean?
-Which occurences of `Wat` are terms, and which are types?
+Which occurrences of `Wat` are terms, and which are types?
 Can you define a value of type `Wat`?
 :::

 ::: Solution